iodepo/odis-arch/_sources/indexing/index.md

 ### Container overview

 * S3 (Minio / AWS): This is the only container that is required in all cases to run.
 Gleaner needs an S3 compatible object store.
-By default we use the [Minio](https://min.io/) object store
+By default, we use the [Minio](https://min.io/) object store
 * Chrome Headless: In cases where providers place the JSON-LD documents into the pages with Javascript, we need to render the page before reading and accessing the DOM.
 This is done using Chrome Headless
-* Graph data base:  Gleaner extracts JSON-LD documents from resources.
+* Graph database:  Gleaner extracts JSON-LD documents from resources.
 These JSON-LD documents are representations of the RDF data mode.
 To queries on them at scale, it easiest to load the triples into a compatible graph database.
 Sometimes we call this a triplestore.
 For OIH we use the [Blazgraph triplestore](https://github.com/blazegraph/database).
 * Router: If we wish to deploy this setup onto the net, we will route to route all the services through a single domain.
 To do this network routing